 Since the 1950s, the federal government has spent an increasing amount of money on R&D, reaching about $179.5 billion in FY 2021.
 Federal R&D funding has increased since 2012—most recently because of COVID-19 stimulus funding.
 In FY 2021, over 30 federal agencies supported R&D in the United States.

-There are a number of ways that the federal government could improve its oversight of federal research and development.
+Federal research oversight is needed to ensure these funds are being used effectively, and the federal government could improve its oversight of federal research and development in many ways.

-- Federal agencies must enforce Title IX—which prohibits sex discrimination—at universities receiving federal financial assistance.
-However, many federal agencies that provide science, technology, engineering, and mathematics (STEM) research grants to universities do not have goals or an overall plan to evaluate efforts to prevent sex discrimination.
+Federal agencies must enforce Title IX—which prohibits sex discrimination—at universities receiving federal financial assistance.
+However, some federal agencies that provide science, technology, engineering, and mathematics (STEM) research grants to universities have not yet developed an overall plan to evaluate efforts to prevent sex discrimination.

-- The National Science Foundation funds construction of large science and engineering infrastructure projects, like telescopes, that can take years to build and cost hundreds of millions of dollars.
-NSF has taken steps to improve project management capabilities for its large facilities projects, and it is continuing to make efforts to address opportunities we have identified to improve project management, such as assessing the agency’s workforce to identify any project management competency gaps and developing a plan to address any gaps.
+The National Science Foundation (NSF) funds construction of large science and engineering infrastructure projects, like telescopes and observatories, which can take years to build and cost hundreds of millions of dollars.
+NSF has taken steps to improve project management capabilities for its large facilities projects, and the agency continues to make efforts to address opportunities to improve project management.